Nexus-IDE/.github/README.md

 ### 2. Creating your first project
 1. Click on "Create Project"
 2. Select a template, configure the settings and you're done!

+Now just start coding and creating your applications wherever you are!